borispovod/crypti-docs/DockerInstall.md

 }
 ```

-In the forging section you will also see an access property, this is used to allow only your IP address to enable forging through the client.
+(Optional) In the forging section you will also see an access property, this is used to allow only your IP address to enable forging through the web client.

 ```
 "access": {
-  "whiteList": ["127.0.0.1"] <- Replace with your IP which you will use to access your client }
+  "whiteList": ["127.0.0.1"] <- Replace with the IP which you will use to access your node }
 ```